cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 other modules depended does not work (the wrapper script returned weird errors).
 The other strategies all rely on the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature to enable the unload and reload of modules which depend on the module being switched out.
-Thus for 3.x versions of Environment Modules (or even 4.x versions w/out automatic module handling enabled), the switch of a compiler, etc. will only result in the compiler being replaced, and any modules which depend on the compiler will not be reloaded.
+Thus for 3.x versions of Environment Modules, the switch of a compiler, etc. will only result in the compiler being replaced, and any modules which depend on the compiler will not be reloaded.
 This means they will still be pointing to versions built for the old compiler, leading to an inconsistent set of modules being loaded.
 This is particularly bad in the :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` case, as a module load will not even inform one of that fact.
+Even if automated module handling mode is disabled on version 4.x of Environment Modules situation is better as loaded environment consistency :ref:`is assured<v42-prereq-constraints-consistency>`: the switch of a compiler will be denied since a dependent module is detected loaded.

 Visibility into what packages are available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^